Student Clubs

 • Use the trademarked words “Arizona,” "The University of Arizona,” “Cats,” and “Wildcats”

-• Apply the “Block A” to materials so that it is separated from all other creative elements at a distance equal to or greater than 5 times the height of the logo.
+• Apply the “Block A” to materials so that it is separated from all other creative elements at a distance equal to or greater than five times the height of the logo.
 (For example, the club logo might be on the front of a t-shirt and the "Block A” may be on the back or a sleeve.
 Or, the club logo might be at the top of letterhead or a website, and the "Block A” may be at the bottom.)

 • Use the trademarked Wildcat face, unaltered